phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 In the GraphQL Schema this will now map to an `int`.

-You can also add an Object that should transform to a `Scalar` Type, example you might have a `Email` Object, but do not want to use a complex type in GraphQL, and rather map this to a `String`:
+You can also add an Object that should transform to a `Scalar` Type and not a complex object, example you might have an `Email` Object, but do not want to use a complex type in GraphQL, and rather map this to a `String`:

 To do this your `Email` POJO needs to implement the `toString` method and have a contructor that takes a String, or a static `Email fromString(String s)` method, or a `setValue(String value)` method.